userver-framework/userver/scripts/docs/en/userver/tutorial/grpc_service.md

 make userver-samples-grpc_service
 ```

-Start the server by running `./samples/grpc_service/userver-samples-grpc_service`.
+The sample could be started by running
+`make start-userver-samples-grpc_service`.
+The command would invoke
+@ref md_en_userver_functional_testing "testsuite start target" that sets proper
+paths in the configuration files and starts the service.

+To start the service manually run
+`./samples/grpc_service/userver-samples-grpc_service -c </path/to/static_config.yaml>`
+(do not forget to prepare the configuration files!).

 The service is available locally at port 8091 (as per our `static_config.yaml`).

 ## Full sources